Alexander Osterwalder biography and books

 - “Founders go wrong when they start to believe their business plan will materialize as written.
 I advise entrepreneurs to burn their business plan – it’s simply too dangerous to the health of your business.”

-Publications and books by Alexander Osterwalder et al.
+Books, articles and publications by Alexander Osterwalder et al.

 - 2014.
 Value proposition design: how to create products and services customers want.
-John Wiley & Sons.
+John Wiley and Sons.

 - 2012.
 Business Model You: A One-Page Method For Reinventing Your Career.
-John Wiley & Sons Inc.
+John Wiley and Sons Inc.

 - 2011.
 Business Model Generation: A handbook for visionaries, game changers and challengers.
 African Journal of Business Management, 5(7), 8918-8932.